Harper injured, but Mathis lifts No. 14 Rutgers over Purdue - WHIZ News

-All-Big Ten guard Geo Baker missed three games after spraining his ankle early in the season-opener.
-Baker had 19 points six rebounds and four assists, while Young had 13 points and four assists.
+Baker — an All-Big Ten guard — missed three games after spraining his ankle early in the season-opener.
+Baker had 19 points, six rebounds and four assists, while Young had 13 points and four assists.

 Purdue (7-4, 2-2 Big Ten) punished Rutgers in the paint, led by Trevion Williams’ 21 points and 12 rebounds.
 The Boilermakers had 42 points in the paint to the Scarlet Knights’ 28.
 Purdue held the rebounding edge 33-31.

+“When you play a team like this, you know, Trevion Williams is a really good passer.
+So if you double down, you get to kind of pick your poison with him a little bit,” Rutgers coach Steve Pikiell said.
+“And (Zach) Ede is 7-foot-4, I mean, huge.
+You know, Myles (Johnson) has to wrestle with them. … Going against two of the better post guys in the league.”

 Isaiah Thompson had 17 points for Purdue, and his layup with 15:19 left gave the Boilermakers their first lead, 46-44, since midway through the first half.
-Rutgers coach Steve Pikiell promptly called a timeout to Purdue’s 23-6 run.
+Pikiell promptly called a timeout to break up Purdue’s 23-6 run.

 Rutgers trailed by five before rallying to tie it at 53 on Paul Mulcahy’s 3-pointer and Baker’s transition layup.